 Similarly, high school graduation rates range from a low of 69% (also in Washington, D.C.) to a high of 91% in Iowa.

-In general, we found that when considering all metrics, the Northern states outperform the Southern states, with the top 5 best states overall located in the Northeast.
+In general, researchers at online life insurance agency Haven Life found that when considering all metrics, the Northern states outperform the Southern states, with the top 5 best states overall located in the Northeast.
 Additionally, we learned the following:

 - State with the best NAEP test scores: Massachusetts (297 Math, 278 Reading)